jaimeeespinola/CS-5001-Final-Project/README.md

 ```
 This code snippet simply prints the shut down message.

 There are also numerous functions that ask for user input but do not print anything to the user, instead returns a value for the drug_library functions to use.
+For example:
 ```python
 def get_filename() -> str:
     """ Get the filename of the drug library